Kipper: Colouring

 A kipper is also sometimes referred to as a red herring, although particularly strong curing is required to produce a truly red kipper.

 The term appears in a mid-13th century poem by the Anglo-Norman poet Walter of Bibbesworth, "He eteþ no ffyssh But heryng red."
 Samuel Pepys used it in his diary entry of 28 February 1660: "Up in the morning, and had some red herrings to our breakfast, while my boot-heel was a-mending, by the same token the boy left the hole as big as it was before."

 The dyeing of kippers was introduced as an economy measure in the First World War by avoiding the need for the long smoking processes.
 This allowed the kippers to be sold quickly, easily and for a substantially greater profit.
 Kippers were originally dyed using a coal tar dye called brown FK (the FK is an abbreviation of "for kippers"), kipper brown or kipper dye.
 Today, kippers are usually brine-dyed using a natural annatto dye, giving the fish a deeper orange/yellow colour.
 European Community legislation limits the acceptable daily intake (ADI) of Brown FK to 0.15 mg/kg.
 Not all fish caught are suitable for the dyeing process, with mature fish more readily sought, because the density of their flesh improves the absorption of the dye.
 An orange kipper is a kipper that has been dyed orange.

-Kippers from the Isle of Man and some Scottish producers are not dyed; the smoking time is extended in the traditional manner.
+Kippers from the Isle of Man and some Scottish producers are not dyed; instead, the smoking time is extended in the traditional manner.

 Preparation

 "Cold-smoked" fish that have not been salted for preservation must be cooked before being eaten safely (they can be boiled, fried, grilled, jugged or roasted, for instance).
-"Kipper snacks" (see below) are precooked and may be eaten without further preparation.
 In general, oily fish are preferred for smoking as the heat is evenly dispersed by the oil, and the flesh resists flaking apart like drier species.

-In the United Kingdom, kippers are often served for breakfast, and much less often at lunch or dinner.
+In the UK, kippers are usually served at breakfast, although their popularity has declined since the Victorian and Edwardian eras.

 In the United States, where kippers are much less commonly eaten than in the UK, they are almost always sold as either canned "kipper snacks" or in jars found in the refrigerated foods section.

-Kippers industry
+These are precooked and may be eaten without further preparation.

+Industry

 Kippers produced in the Isle of Man are exported around the world.
 Thousands are produced annually in the town of Peel, where two kipper houses, Moore's Kipper Yard (founded 1882) and Devereau and Son (founded 1884), smoke and export herring.

-Mallaig, once the busiest herring port in Europe, is famous for its traditionally smoked kippers, as well as Stornoway kippers and Loch Fyne kippers.
+Mallaig, once the busiest herring port in Europe, is famous for its traditionally smoked kippers, as are Stornoway kippers and Loch Fyne kippers.
 The harbour village of Craster in Northumberland is famed for Craster kippers, which are prepared in a local smokehouse, sold in the village shop and exported around the world.